August Becker: Trial and conviction

-Because of his membership in the SS, Becker was sentenced after end of war to a three years prison sentence.
-Afterwards he worked as a salesman and industrial worker.
+Because of his membership in the SS, Becker was tried by a denazification tribunal.
+He was sentenced to three years in prison.
+Afterwards, he worked as a salesman and industrial worker.
 In 1959, he suffered a stroke and moved to a nursing home in the upper Hessian town of Laubach.

 In 1959, the public prosecutor's office in Stuttgart began a preliminary investigation into offenses committed by Becker, Albert Widmann and Paul Werner.
 Becker was condemned to ten years prison, but on 15 July 1960, due to his bad state of health he was released from detention and admitted to the home for the elderly at Butzbach.
 When in 1967, the State Criminal Court in Stuttgart sent a summons to Becker, it turned out that Becker had been taken out of the Butzbach home on 3 January 1966 by persons unknown, and his current whereabouts could not be determined.
 On 16 June 1967, the Baden-Wuerttemberg state criminal police agency issued a bulletin to be on the look out for Becker.
 By then, however, Becker had been checked into another nursing home, where he remained in a state of almost complete mental and physical breakdown.
 August Becker died on 31 December 1967.